branlindsey/ai_fairness/README.md

 Overall there are 2 men for every women at Company X.   At around \$100,000, there is clear drop of the amount of women at the company while the quantity of men stays relatively fixed.
 ![salary_image](https://github.com/branlindsey/ai_fairness/blob/master/images/salaries_edited.png)

 With further inspection of the data, the HR department is the only department where women outnumber by 2 to 1, and this department also has lowest salary range in the company.
-Additionally, women supervise fewere staffpeople than men, even in the HR department.
-So gender is encoded in the data whether gender is explicity named or not in the data.
+Additionally, women supervise fewer staffpeople than men, even in the HR department.
+So gender is encoded in the data whether or not gender is explicity named or not in the data.

 [Tableau Dashboard Exploring Salary, Gender and Total Reports](https://public.tableau.com/views/GenderHiddenintheData/Dashboard1?:display_count=y&:origin=viz_share_link)